 I’ve explained all of your options, but what really is the best way to travel in this region?
-Here’s how I would do it, if I returned to this part of Italy again.
+Here is what we recommend:

-Rome to Sorrento: High speed train to Naples, private driver to Sorrento (comfortable and convenient) or Circumvesuviana (for budget travelers)
+Rome to Sorrento: High speed train to Naples, private driver to Sorrento (comfortable and convenient) or Campania Express or Circumvesuviana (for budget travelers)

 Rome to Capri: High speed train to Naples, ferry to Capri (but that helicopter sure sounds nice, doesn’t it?)

 Rome to Amalfi Coast: High speed train to Naples, private driver to the Amalfi Coast